MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/macros.md

 ## Built-in actions

+In Omnichannel for Customer Service, Macros provides three connectors:

+- [Productivity automation](#productivity-utomation): Provides actions to perform model-driven app operations.

+- [Session connector](#session-connector): Provides actions to perform session related operations.

+- [Omnichannel connector](#omnichannel-connector): Provides actions to perform Omnichannel for Customer Service related operations.

+### Productivity automation

-As an administrator, you can use the built-in actions any number of times across differnt macros to automate and perform operations.
+As an administrator, you can use the built-in actions any number of times across different macros to automate and perform model-driven operations.

 The following are the built-in actions.

    > [!div class=mx-imgBorder]
    > ![Macro actions](../media/macro-actions.png "Macro actions")

-### Open a new form to create a record
+#### Open a new form to create a record

 This action is used to open a new form to create a record.
 This action contains the following fields.